 - 2. Make sure you have the first frame of the Shapes layer selected. - 3.
 Draw a rectangle in the top right area of the stage.
 Choose your own fill and stroke settings. - 4.
-With the Selection tool, Double click the rectangle to ensure the fill and stroke are both selected. - 5.
+Double click the rectangle to ensure the fill and stroke are both selected. - 5.
 Select the Free Transform tool from the toolbar. - 6.
 Move your mouse just outside one of the rectangle's corners until your mouse pointer appears in a circular arrow shape. - 7.
 Drag to rotate the rectangle slightly (while the free transform tool is active, you can also resize and move the object).
-The object will rotate around the white dot in the middle.
-You can move that white dot to change the centre of rotation.

-- 8. Select frame 24 from the timeline (on the Shapes layer) and insert a new key frame. - 9.
-With frame 24 still selected, delete your rectangle (press the Del key).
-The keyframe will show a hollow dot to indicate that there is nothing on that layer at that frame. - 10.
+- 8. Select frame 12 from the timeline (on the Shapes layer) and insert a new key frame. - 9.
+With frame 12 still selected, delete your rectangle. - 10.
 Draw an oval near the bottom of the stage with different fill and stroke settings. - 11.
-Add a new key frame at frame 48. - 12.
+Add a new key frame at frame 24. - 12.
 Delete the oval and draw a large polygon with your choice of sides and colour. - 13.
-Add a key frame at frame 72. - 14.
+Add a key frame at frame 36. - 14.
 Delete the polygon and add a shape of your choosing. - 15.
-Copy frame 1 to frame 96.
+Copy frame 1 to frame 48. - 16.
+Right click between the first two key frames on the shape layer.

-© Steve O'Neil 2012
+© Steve O'Neil 2009

-- 16. Right click between the first two key frames on the shape layer. - 17.
-Choose Create Shape Tween. - 18.
+- 17. Choose Create Shape Tween. - 18.
 Add shape tweens for the rest of the timeline on the shape layer. - 19.
 Preview your animation.
 You will see the shape on each key frame change in to the shape in the next key frame.

 - 20. For a bit of added variety in the animation, use the Free transform tool to adjust the size of your star object on the star layer so that it is different for each key frame. - 21.
-Save the changes. - Note If you want to apply a shape tween to text, first you must select the text and then use the Modify, Break Apart option from the menu to break the text in to individual letters.
+Save the changes.

+Note If you want to apply a shape tween to text, first you must select the text and then use the Modify, Break Apart option from the menu to break the text in to individual letters.
 Then use the Break Apart option again to turn them in to shapes that can be edited.

-Exercise 8.
+Exercise 7.
 Shape Hints